oleglfed/laravel-ddd/README.md

     }
 ```

-If your routes uses `resource` you can explicitly bind Domains
+If your routes use `resource` you can explicitly bind Domains
 Open `Providers\RouteServiceProvider` and add:

 ```